Life Insurance for Chlorthalidone users.

 Can I qualify for life insurance after I’ve been prescribed Chlorthalidone?

 Yes, individuals who have been prescribed Chlorthalidone can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, they may even be able to qualify for a no medical exam life insurance policy at a Preferred rate!

 The problem is…